astrom-tom/catscii/README.md

 # catscii

-**catscii** is a very simple python module that allows one to extract in a very easy way data from ascii catalogs.
+**catscii** is a very simple python module that allows one to extract in a very easy way columns or line from ascii catalogs.

 Installation